-Office Hours: MTWThF 9:30 am - 10:00 am or by appointment Location: Math and Science Resource Center (S43)
+Office Hours: Friday 10:30 am - 11:30 am Location: Math and Science Resource Center (S43)

 Course Description: Application of exponential and logarithmic functions, rational functions, and sequences and series to problems.
 Emphasis on the development of models of real world applications and interpretation of their characteristics.